-Adolescent Health, Alcohol & Drug Abuse Prevention, Infectious Disease Prevention, Sexual & Reproductive Health
+Adolescent Health, Alcohol & Drug Abuse Prevention, Behavioral Health, Infectious Disease Prevention, Sexual & Reproductive Health

 On some tribal reservations, sexual health education is not part of standardized school curriculum.
 Adolescents in these communities suffer high rates of sexually transmitted infection and unintended pregnancy.
 Focus groups completed with adolescents from a tribe in the American Southwest indicated sexual health knowledge including HIV/AIDs prevention and transmission knowledge is low, peers readily influence youth’s decision to engage in sexual risk behaviors and skills necessary to reduce risk behaviors including communication skills and proper condom use are lacking.
 Innovative programs that fill this educational gap and are easily transportable are essential.

 About Respecting the Circle of Life